asd-xiv/m/README.md

 # m

-> Functional library for Javascript.
+> Functional library for Javascript

 Changes a lot and not yet complete.
 Use [Ramda](https://github.com/ramda/ramda) to be safe.